btudorache/handwritten-digit-recognizer/README.md

 # Handwritten Digit Recognizer

 Implementation of a digit drawer and recognition software for numbers 0 through 9.
 It uses a Convolutional Neuronal Network model implemented in **tensorflow** and trained on the *MNIST dataset*.
-The architecture of the network is taken [from this paper](https://core.ac.uk/download/pdf/231148505.pdf) studying the problem of digit recognition.
+The architecture of the network is a classic CNN one, with convolution and pooling layers connected to a final 10 node layer, one for each of the 10 digits.

 The model has a **~99% accuracy** on the *MNIST testset (10.000 samples)*.